oyg0323/seame_brain/README.md

 # seame_brain
-edit brain project for ros communication
+customizing brain project to communicate with ROS for SEA:ME team